crdrost/essay-seeds/maths/liar paradox.md

     Cantor constructs: 0110111...

 He is clearly defining some sort of subset of the numbers, but if you ever told him, "Oh, I reached that set N in the enumeration," then he could say, "no you didn't -- my set differs from enumeration #N. One contains N, the other doesn't."
 So all such enumerations are hopelessly incomplete!
+Or else, perhaps, you would have to study some new mathematics where such things could "hide" off at infinity.

 So there must be a new infinity which describes the size of the power set, much larger than the original infinity.
 In fact, we can look at the set of subsets of the power set, and that must be larger than the power set.
 There are infinitely many infinities!